-The answer, then, seems to be that, yes, like many athletes, Conor McGregor does indulge in the occasional cigar.
+The answer, then, seems to be that, like many athletes, Conor McGregor does indulge in the occasional cigar.
 But, unlike some of the following fighters, he is far from an aficionado.

 John L. Sullivan

 Sullivan was known for many things, including having only one loss in his 44 fights.
 Sullivan was an athlete and first left school to pursue baseball.
-He quickly, however, turned to boxing when he realized he was more suited to what we now call “combat” sports.
+He turned to boxing when he realized he was more suited to what we now call “combat” sports.

 Sullivan had a legendary cigar habit with some reporting he would smoke dozens every day.
-While the exact amount remains unclear, Sullivan advocated a cigar-friendly and is quoted as saying, “My whole life is guided by nature […] I believe there is such a thing as a man overworking himself and becoming stale.”
-That is why Sullivan advocated everything from drinking to playing late-night cards and pool too, of course, smoking cigars.
-Sullivan always said that he didn’t need more than 8-10 weeks to train for a prizefight, and then that was it…He’d simply step in the ring and destroy his opponents.
+While the exact amount remains unclear, Sullivan advocated for cigars among other things.
+He stated, “My whole life is guided by nature … I believe there is such a thing as a man overworking himself and becoming stale.”
+That is why Sullivan advocated everything from drinking to playing late-night cards, pool, and, of course, smoking cigars.
+Sullivan always said that he didn’t need more than 8-10 weeks to train for a prizefight.
+Then, that was it.
+He’d step into the ring and destroy his opponents.

 “Gentleman” Jim Corbett

-photo credit: @thenotoriousmma
+Photo credit: @thenotoriousmma